fabaff/fsl-test-bench/docs/misc/faq.rst

 ---------------------------------
 Because the Package Review process in Fedora is slow (even for simple packages it takes months and I wanted to have the FSL Test bench now).
-Most software core parts are coming out of the Fedora Package Collection.
+Most software core parts are coming out of the `Fedora Package Collection`_.
 The surrounding items and the configuration are installed by Ansible out of their upstream sources.